An early look at the top 25 college football teams for 2021

 Brent Brennan deserved National Coach of the Year consideration after guiding San Jose State to the Mountain West title and a 7-1 record in 2020.
 With quarterback Nick Starkel coming back, another conference championship is within reach.
 The Spartans play at USC early in 2021 and face a tricky road date at Western Michigan.
 Also, SJSU plays at Nevada in a key Mountain West showdown.
 Question marks remain about Starkel’s supporting cast with Tre Walker transferring, and seniors uncertain to return up front and at receiver (Bailey Gaither).
 The Spartans showed marked improvement on defense by holding teams to 19.9 points a game after giving up 31.9 in ’19.
 This unit could be even better in ’21, especially with Cade Hall and Viliami Fehoko (16 combined sacks) coming off the edge.

-Scoring points won’t be a problem for coach Josh Heupel once again in 2021.
+Scoring points shouldn't be a problem for UCF under new coach Gus Malzahn.
 The Knights paced the AAC with an average of 42.2 points a game behind quarterback Dillon Gabriel in ’20.
-But Heupel has to restock Gabriel’s supporting cast after losses to the NFL, and the defense needs to take a step forward after allowing 33.2 points a game and 6.2 yards per play.
+Gabriel’s supporting cast needs to be restocked losses to the NFL, and there's some question as to how Malzahn's play-calling will mesh with the roster.
+The defense also needs to take a step forward after allowing 33.2 points a game and 6.2 yards per play.
 The non-conference schedule features a trip to Louisville and a home game against Boise State.
 But in conference play, UCF faces treks to Cincinnati, Navy and SMU.

 The final record showed UCLA went 3-4, but it was clear this team showed progress by losing all four games by six points or less.
 Quarterback Dorian Thompson-Robinson is back, and while running back Demetric Felton is a significant loss, the rest of the offense returns intact off a unit that averaged 35.4 points a game in 2020.
 After giving up 6.7 yards per play in 2019, UCLA’s defense held teams to 5.4 in ’20.
 Similar to the offense, the bulk of this group will return.
 Chip Kelly’s team doesn’t catch a break in scheduling, as LSU and Oregon visit the Rose Bowl, and road dates are slated for USC, Utah and Washington.